You know you are CHURCH OF CHRIST if you…

 “But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.”
 1 Cor.
 2:14

-3. Believe that if a person will try and apply themselves that we have the ability in our own strength to fully live in obedience to God without sinning.
+3. Believe that if a person will simply try and apply themselves that we have the ability in our own strength to live every day without sinning.

 "...for all have sinned and fall short of the glory of God," Romans 3:23